jdhitsolutions/myTickle/Docs/Get-TickleEvent.md

 PS C:\> Get-TickleEvent -offline c:\users\jeff\dropbox\tickledb.csv
 ```

-Display all non-expired and non-archived events scheduled for the next 14 days.
+Display all non-expired from an offline source.
+By default, offline mode will display events scheduled for the next number days specified by $TickleDefaultDays or the value of the -Next parameter.

 ## PARAMETERS